-The developer will improve 119th Street by adding turn lanes at Wolf Drive, Polo Club Drive, and new Book Road.
-The street will be further improved by adding streetlights and a multi-use path along the northern edge.
+The developer will improve 119th Street by widening the street along the site frontage to provide a 3-lane street within a 90-100-foot right-of-way.
+The street will be further improved by adding a 10' wide shared use path along the northern edge.
 These improvements will improve traffic flow and minimize the impact of the development on existing traffic conditions.
-The petitioner will also work with City staff on dedicating additional right-of-way for future 119th Street roadway expansions.

-At the intersection of IL Route 59 at 119th Street, the petitioner will be improving the eastern leg of 119th with a dedicated right-turn lane.
-This lane will be constructed within the existing right-of-way and will provide improvements for westbound traffic.
-As noted in the Traffic Impact Study, this improvement along with traffic signal timing adjustments will result in a significant improvement over anticipated 2025 conditions but will maintain a LOS F at the intersection.
+At the intersection of IL Route 59 at 119th Street, the petitioner will be restriping the existing westbound turn lane to provide additional stacking and will be improving the eastern leg of 119th with a dedicated right-turn lane.
+The right-turn lane will be constructed within the existing right-of-way and will provide improvements for westbound traffic.
+As noted in the Traffic Impact Study, this improvement along with traffic signal timing adjustments will result in a significant improvement over anticipated 2028 conditions but will remain a LOS F at the intersection during the PM peak hour.